-Special Education Attorney with Hollingsworth Roberts Means, LLC
+Special Education Attorney with Roberts Means Roncevic Kapela, LLC

 Parents with a child in special education are familiar with an Individualized Education Program (IEP).
 This is basically a contract—a legally binding document which sets forth the needs, goals, services and accommodations which your child is entitled to receive (and the school is obligated to provide) in order to receive a free appropriate education (FAPE) under the federal Individuals with Disabilities Education Act (IDEA).
 If a student’s IEP does not provide FAPE, a parent may request a Due Process hearing with the Indiana Department of Education.